AWSwinefred/f1-app-notes/Using-PCIe-Write-Combining/README.md

         -v     - Enable verbose mode.
 ```

-The graph and table show the write bandwidth with different sizes and function with and without WC.
+The graph and table show the write bandwidth with different sizes and function with and without WC. _Please note the Y axis is the log of the bandwidth._

 ![WC Performance Graph](./Write-Combine-Performance.png)